 - To clone a route, click Clone .

 Hover over the route's icon under Active to see the gateway status.

 The primary or backup gateway is up, and the policy route is live.

-The gateway is down, and the policy route isn't live.
-Override gateway monitoring is off.
+The gateways are down, and the policy route isn't live.
+Route only through specified gateways is off.